-A Diplomate who fails to enter into MOC or to successfully complete all of the required assignments in any given MOC year will lose their Diplomate status.
-That is, they will no longer be Board-certified.
+A Diplomate who fails to enter into or to successfully complete all of the required assignments in any given MOC year will lose their Diplomate status.
+That is, they will no longer be board-certified.

 Example: A Diplomate was required to be enrolled in the MOC Year 1 process in 2016 to maintain certification.
-An application was completed and the fee paid, but the physician did not complete the Lifelong Learning and Self-Assessment assignment by the deadline.
-That physician will no longer be Board-certified as of January 1, 2017.
+An application was completed and the proper fee paid, but the physician did not complete the FPMRS Lifelong Learning and Assessment assignment by submitting the answers to 120 answers by the deadline.
+That physician will no longer be Board certified as of January 1, 2017.

 Diplomate status may be regained by completing the re-entry process described below.
-However, during the interval between January 1 and the completion of the reentry process, the physician is not Board-certified and may not advertise or assert Diplomate status.
+However, during the interval between January 1 and the completion of the re-entry process, the physician is not board-certified and may not advertise or assert Diplomate status.

-Re-Entry Process / Re-Establishment of Diplomate status
+Re-Entry Process / Re-Establishment of Diplomate Status

-A physician who loses Diplomate status by failure to complete the MOC process in any year must apply for, take and pass a secure, computer-based re-entry examination, unless their certificate has been expired for 6 or more years.
+A physician who loses Diplomate status by failure to complete the MOC process in any year must apply for, take and pass a secure, computer-based re-entry subspecialty examination, unless their certificate has been expired for 6 or more years.
 The physician is also required to complete their MOC assignments the same year that certification is regained.
 There will be a combined fee for the re-entry process that includes the examination and MOC.

-A physician holding a certificate that has been expired for 6 or more years must complete the Basic Qualifying and Basic Certifying Examinations to re-establish their Diplomate status.
+A physician holding a subspecialty certificate that has been expired for 6 or more years should contact the MOC department to learn the process to re-establish their Diplomate status.
 See the section on Expired Certificates for further details.